 sammy with your own MySQL user’s name, to grant these privileges to your user:

-- GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT on *.* TO 'sammy'@'localhost' WITH GRANT OPTION;
+- GRANT CREATE, ALTER, DROP, INSERT, UPDATE, INDEX, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'sammy'@'localhost' WITH GRANT OPTION;

 Note that this statement also includes